 In order to facilitate the handling of requsts for an ex parte proceeding in the Plymouth Probate and Family Court, such pleadings must be accomplished by a Motion to Waive/Shorten Notice to interested parties.
 One affidavit may suffice for the Motion to Waive/Shorten Notice and the accompanying pleadings.

-This supplemental policy is effective October 1, 2009.
+This supplemental policy is effective immediately.